chaozhang-ox/Tail-GAN/README.md

-# FTail-GAN: Learning to Simulate Tail Risk Scenarios
+# Tail-GAN: Learning to Simulate Tail Risk Scenarios

 This is the README file for the project Tail-GAN: Learning to Simulate Tail Risk Scenarios.
 It provides an overview of the project structure and instructions on how to use and contribute to the codebase.